-The top 25 genes sorted according to their r{25} values included the germline Argonaute HRDE-1 (15), which has been the subject of numerous studies (Fig. 1D).
-While most other genes are understudied (fewer than 10 publications on WormBase), among the 25 genes is sdg-1, which was recently reported to be regulated by the double-stranded RNA (dsRNA) importer SID-1 and encodes a protein with a suggested role in feedback regulation of heritable RNA silencing by colocalizing with perinuclear germ granules (16).
+The top 25 genes sorted according to their r{25} values included the germline Argonaute HRDE-1 (15), which has been the subject of numerous studies (Figure 1D).
+While most other genes are understudied (<10 publications on Worm-Base), among the 25 genes is sdg-1, which was recently reported to be regulated by the double-stranded RNA (dsRNA) importer SID-1 and encodes a protein with a suggested role in feedback regulation of heritable RNA silencing by colocalizing with perinuclear germ granules (16).
 This discovery suggests that the analysis of the additional genes with high r{25} values could also be fruitful.
-Of the 18 understudied genes that encode proteins, seven had predicted structures of high confidence (i.e., domains with predicted local distance difference test (pLDDT) > 90) in the AlphaFold Protein Structure Database (12).
-These structures were then used to identify related protein domains using Foldseek (17) (Fig. 1E; E-value < 0.05).
-These include conserved domains, most of which have known biochemical activities: de-ubiquitinase (E01G4.5), SPK (C08F11.7), aspartic protease (K02E2.6), RNAse H1 (RNH-1.3), F-box B (FBXB-97), BTB plus MATH (BATH-45), and RNA Recognition Motif (R06C1.4).
-Three more proteins have been proposed to be nucleocapsid-like proteins encoded by genes within retrotransposons ((16.18); F15D4.5, C38D9.2, and W09B7.1 in Fig. 1E).
+Of the 18 understudied genes that encode proteins, seven had predicted structures of high confidence (i.e. domains with pLDDT >90) in the AlphaFold Protein Structure Database (12).
+These structures were then used to identify related protein domains using Foldseek (17) (Figure 1E; E-value < 0.05).
+These include conserved domains, most of which have known biochemical activities: de-ubiquitinase (E01G4.5), SPK (C08F11.7), aspartic protease (K02E2.6), RNAse H1 (RNH-1.3), F-box B (FBXB-97), BTB plus MATH (BATH-45) and RNA Recognition Motif (R06C1.4).
+Three more proteins have been proposed to be nucleocapsid-like proteins encoded by genes within retrotransposons [(16,18);F15D4.5, C38D9.2 and W09B7.1 in Figure 1E].
 These candidates can be experimentally analyzed in the future for possible roles in RNA silencing.
-To explore the relationships between these genes (Fig. 1F and 1G), we clustered the genes and generated a dendrogram where genes present together in different lists are closer together (see supplementary methods).
-The dendrogram had a cluster (red in Fig. 1G) that included all four pseudogenes, suggesting that this method could capture functional relatedness despite the limitations and biases introduced by the available data.
+To explore the relationships between these genes (Figure 1F and G), we clustered the genes and generated a dendrogram where genes present together in different lists are closer together (see supplementary methods).
+The dendrogram had a cluster (red in Figure 1G) that included all four pseudogenes, suggesting that this method could capture